 E3.
 Areas in which all or most students are required to complete some course work prior to graduation:

-☑ Arts/fine arts
+- \bowtie Arts/fine arts

-☑ Computer literacy
+- Computer literacy

-☑ English (including composition)
+- English (including composition)

-☑ Foreign languages
+- Mathematics

-☑ History
+- Foreign languages

-☑ Other (describe):
+- History

-☑ History
+- Other (describe): Communication;

-☑ Social science
+- Health and Wellness

-Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.
+- Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.